josephlewisjgl/VSA-Human-VAD/README.md

 01_CollectPoses.ipynb:
 * Detect poses and build structured dataset for training frames with the edge and post-hoc systems
 * Detect poses and build structured dataset for test frames with just the post-hoc system (edge system poses are detected at runtime)
+* Can be skipped if using pre-extracted poses

 02_AnomalyDetection.ipynb:
 * Runs the experiments and ablations described in results on HR-Avenue
+* Skip evaluation of edge system with poses if using pre-extracted poses

 03_IsoForest.ipynb:
 * Runs the Isolation Forest baseline method for results